 - Sift the flour and sugar separately.
 Beat the eggs in a bowl and set aside. in a bowl of electric mixer, beat the butter until soften.
 Add sugar, ground almonds, salt, eggs and lastly the flour.
 Mix slowly until the mixture comes together.
 Remove from electric mixer wrap in plastic wrap and refrigerate for minimum of 2 hour.

-The sweet pastry dough shell needs to be weighted down with dried beans to prevent it from losing its shape while baking.
-Cut out a disk of parchment paper, fold the disk in half several times to make a triangular shape.
+The sweet pastry dough shell needs to be baked in advance and weighted down with chickpeas, rice or cooking beans.
+This will prevent the tart from losing its shape while baking.
+Cut out a disk (round shape) of parchment paper, fold the disk in half several times to make a triangular shape.
 Then clip the outer edge with scissors.

-Line the tart pan with the pastry dough and cover the bottom with cut out parchment paper disk.
-Fill it with dried beans or chickpeas.
-Bake in preheated oven.
-In the middle of the baking remove the beans and lining paper and return the shell to the oven to finish baking.
+Line the tart pan with the pastry dough and cover the bottom with a cut-out parchment paper disk.
+Fill it with rice, dried beans or chickpeas.
+Bake in the preheated oven and once it’s in the middle of the baking time, remove the beans and lining paper and return the shell to the oven to finish baking.

-Making lemon cream will require a lot of patience.
-The time until the temperature of this creamy lemony mixture will reach required temperature, might take good 15-20 minutes.
+Making lemon cream/custard will require a lot of patience.
+The time until the temperature of this creamy lemony mixture will reach the required temperature, might take a good 15-20 minutes.
 So I strongly suggest using electric hand mixer, you will be thanking me later.

 First zest the lemons in large heatproof bowl and then you add in sugar.
 Using both hands, rub the lemon zest into the sugar.
 Add the eggs and whisk everything together.
 Stir in the lemon juice.
 Set the bowl over a pan of simmering water and mix and mix and mix on low speed until the mixture reaches 82-83 C (180-181 F) it will take good 15 minutes.

-Strain the mixture into a large bowl and let cool to 60 C (140 F).
-Then add butter pieces, one by one, mixing them with an immersion blender.
+Strain the mixture through a mesh sieve into a large bowl and let cool to 60 C (140 F).
+Then star adding butter pieces.
+One by one, mixing them with an immersion blender is best.
 Pour the lemon cream filling into the baked pastry shell.
-Now you have to let cool and set the tart for at least 4 hours.
+Let it cool down and set the tart for at least 4 hours in the refirgerator.

 TIPS & TRICKS